MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [Pathısroot](/windows/desktop/api/shlwapi/nf-shlwapi-pathisroota) Ayrıntılar için.
+Ayrıntılar için bkz.
+[PathIsRoot](/windows/win32/api/shlwapi/nf-shlwapi-pathisrootw) .

-## <a name="issameroot"></a> ATLPath::IsSameRoot
+## <a name="issameroot"></a>ATLPath:: IsSameRoot

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [Pathıssameroot](/windows/desktop/api/shlwapi/nf-shlwapi-pathissameroota).
+Bu işlev [Pathissameroot](/windows/win32/api/shlwapi/nf-shlwapi-pathissamerootw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi